concord-consortium/video-processing-experiments/readme.md

 # Examples

+### opencv

+Color detection and shape tracking using OpenCV.

 ### opencv-nodejs-browser

-Shape detection in the browser using WebRTC sent to OpenCV via node-opencv
+Shape detection in the browser using WebRTC sent to OpenCV via node-opencv.

 # Contributing